ddeutils/ddedocs/docs/services/azure/batch/index.md

 # Azure Batch

-**Azure Batch** is a robust service that provides parallel batch processing to execute intensive workloads of varying size.
+**Azure Batch** is a robust service that provides parallel batch processing to execute intensive workloads of varying size of Azure Compute.
-It creates a pool of compute nodes (virtual machines) to tackle heavy loads.
+It creates a pool of compute nodes (Virtual Machines) to tackle heavy loads.

 With **Azure Batch**, batch processing has become more streamlined and viable to complete data-intensive workloads at any scale.
 To initiate automated creation and management of Azure Batch pool, job, and task, the developer needs to create a batch application which can carry out on-premise execution using batch API.

 The batch application can be easily developed as an Azure CLI script, `.Net` application, or `Python` application.
 The batch application is not limited to any technology as Azure batch service provides REST API which is well documented.